-So you just tried to upload a file on your WordPress website and, instead of successfully uploading, got an error message that said “Sorry, this file type is not permitted for security reasons.”
+So, you just tried to upload a file to your WordPress website and, instead of successfully uploading, you received an error message that said, “Sorry, this file type is not permitted for security reasons.”

 What causes the “sorry, this file type is not permitted for security reasons” error in WordPress?

-WordPress limits the types of files that you can upload to your site for security reasons.
-So when you try to upload a file type that WordPress does not support, you’ll see the “sorry, this file type is not permitted for security reasons” error message.
+By default, WordPress restricts the types of files that you can upload to your site for security reasons.
+When you try to upload a file type that WordPress does not support, you’ll see the “sorry, this file type is not permitted for security reasons” error message.

-If you only upload file types that WordPress supports, then you may never see this error message.
-Let’s take a look at what those file types are below.
+If you only upload file types that WordPress supports, you probably won’t ever see this error message.
+Next, let’s review what those file types are.

 WordPress Allowed File Types

-In either case, there are steps you can take to resolve or avoid this error message.
-Let’s take a look at them below.
+In either case, there are steps you can take to avoid this error message.

 How to Fix the “Sorry, This File Type Is Not Permitted for Security Reasons” Error